vfarcic/devops24/manuscript/06-jenkins-setup.md

 Finally, click the *Save* button so preserve the changes.

 We'll use the newly created EC2 template soon.
-Feel free to skip the next section if this was the way you're planning to create agents.
+Feel free to skip the next section if this was the way you're planning to create agents for building container images.

 ### GCE

 I> This section is appropriate for those using **GKE**.

-If you reached this far, it means that you prefer running your cluster in GKE, or that you are so curious that you prefer triing all three ways to create VMs that will be used to build container images.
+If you reached this far, it means that you prefer running your cluster in GKE, or that you are so curious that you prefer trying all three ways to create VMs that will be used to build container images.
 No matter the reason, we're about to create an GCE image and configure Jenkins to spin up VMs when needed, and destroy them when they're not in use.

 Before we do anything related to GCE, we need to authenticate.